South Fayette Township held a groundbreaking ceremony March 31 for a new municipal center and police station.

 The project includes a 36,000-square-foot building with administrative offices, public meeting chambers and a police station on 10 acres at 323 Hickory Grade Road.
 Construction of the $16 million project starts this spring, with anticipated completion in summer 2023.

-Other speakers included Township Manager John M. Barrett, Police Chief John Phoennik, State Rep. Jason Ortitay and State Sen. Devlin Robinson.
+The ceremony included remarks from the Board of Commissioners, Township Manager John M. Barrett, Police Chief John Phoennik, State Rep. Jason Ortitay and State Sen. Devlin Robinson.
 Township staff, construction company representatives, township advisory board members and other community members attended the event.

 The project architect is Kimmel Bogrette Architecture + Site.